La. Guard Supports Louisiana State Police during Bayou Classic

 |0

 This work, La.
-Guard Supports Louisiana State Police during Bayou Classic [Image 4 of 4], by Garrett Dipuma, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+Guard Supports Louisiana State Police during Bayou Classic, by SSG Gregory Stevens, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.